mariamhakobyan/elasticsearch-river-kafka/README.md

 * `indexation.mode` (optional) - The way you want to process messages you are sending via Kafka.
 Default is `simple.indexation` You can use the following modes :
    - `simple.indexation` : it creates an index and a type with a string field value.
 When reading a message via Kafka, it simple creates a document with the `value` field set to the received message.
    - `bulk.indexation` : You execute as bulk query what is sent via kafka ( like rabbitMQ river... )
+* `deferred` (optional ) - When you want to index your data : if set to true, it is indexed when you can no more read the stream, if set to false, it is done when you have enough pending bulk request.
+Default is : true.

 Flush interval is set to 12 hours by default, so any remaining messages get flushed to elasticsearch even if the number of messages has not reached.